This is the Briancon 2018 King of the Mountains challenge brought to you by the Cycling Podcast in association with, er, no one in particular.

 RM: If you ask me I think Ben and Andy got away with it lightly.

 LB: Quite possibly so Rich, but of course they did also forfeit their opportunity to score King of the Mountains points.
-So the second part of this stage was that the three riders who were doing the second climb just started when they were ready, which meant that Strava had to be interrogated to determine what times they each recorded rather than have the winner decided on the mountain so to speak.
+So the format of the second part of this stage was that the three riders who were doing the second climb just started when they were ready, which meant that Strava had to be interrogated to determine what times they each recorded rather than have the winner decided on the mountain so to speak.
 The cumulative penalties that had been incurred prior to that were then taken into account with the result that John E was declared the winner, with John G second and Ying third.
 This was a real resurgence in form for John E and sets the final two days up nicely.

 RM: So what’s the points situation at the moment?